ragadsalharbi/ragadsalharbi/README.md

 </p>

 <p align="center">
   I am a Computer Science graduate with a strong passion for data and Artificial Intelligence.
 I have hands-on experience in data engineering, building robust data pipelines that transform and prepare data for AI and analytical models.
-I specialize in ensuring data quality and reliability to enable accurate insights and scalable AI solutions[cite: 2].
+I specialize in ensuring data quality and reliability to enable accurate insights and scalable AI solutions.
 </p>

 <p align="center">